Labvocate Ambassadors are medical laboratory professions who have agreed to actively engage with their members of Congress by:

 Are you interested in becoming an ASCLS Advocacy Ambassador?
 Complete the form below.
 Please provide details on why you’re interested in joining the program, the issues you are most passionate about, and your comfort level for participation.

-Labvocate Ambassador
+Labvocate Ambassador Interest Form

 Name(Required)